In People lesson 1, we discussed the primary roles on an innovation team.

 Grow your team

-“When you expand your team, you expand your results.”
+“When you expand your team, you can expand your results.”

 For example, you expanded your team when you took on this program: you added me and our other program participants.
 Excellent choice!